DarthBanjo/starwarsd6-essentialcompanion-od6s/templateinfo.md

     - Dark Jedi Warrior
     - Banished Noble
     - Alien Sith Warrior
+- I changed the skills assigned to the Quarren Miner.
+They started with the 1E skill list and I added some skills that a miner might have.
+I also added a beamdrill and vibropick to their starting equipment.

 # **Generalization:**
 As I was working on these templates, I realized some of them were too specific and would never see play out of a narrow set of games.
 When the game was released, these templates had names that included some species, or whether they worked for the Alliance or Imperials.